SacDeNoeuds/unhoax/README.md

 </p>

 <p align="center">
-A safe-by-default schema library that is type/data-driven rather than schema-centric: you bring your entity types, we do not lose you with complex schema typings.
+A safe-by-default schema library that is functional and type/data-driven rather than schema-centric: you bring your entity types, we provide simple schema typings.
 <br>
 Particularly lightweight and extendible by design.
 <p>